alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.sydney.edu.au/engineering/about/our-people/academic-staff/filippo-masi.html'>SciGEM, School of Civil Engineering, The University of Sydney</a>.
+subtitle: Postdoctoral research associate at <a href='https://scigem-eng.sydney.edu.au/'>SciGEM</a>.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right